swagtop/bevy-flake/docs/tweaks.md

 ```

 *Do not remove the `waylandPackages` from `compileTimePackages`.
-Bevy will fall back to x11 if the system its running on doesn't support
+Bevy builds with the `bevy/wayland` feature will fall back to x11 if the system
-Walyand, if using the `bevy/wayland` feature.*
+its running on doesn't support Wayland.
+Your build will have greater
+compatibility like this.*

 ## Removing `cargo build --target` and `cargo run` restrictions
 You should not be doing this.
 When running these in the wrong shell, the build